saptomkdy-repo/olist-ecommerce-pipeline/README.md

 | Pipeline DB | localhost | 5434 | smh_db | smh_user |
 | Airflow DB | localhost | 5433 | airflow | airflow |

-> **Note:** Port 5434 is used for the pipeline database to avoid conflicts with any locally installed PostgreSQL instance.
+> **Note:** Port 5434 is used for the pipeline database to avoid conflicts with any locally installed PostgreSQL instance (5432).

 ---